Nonoy Marcelo

-Aside from political cartoons, he frequently tasked by the government in invitation to join the New Society Movement as a filmmaker to direct propaganda films for the Marcos administration, including Da Real Makoy (1977) and Tadhana (1978), at the time which collaborated with close friend and producing partner Imee Marcos.
+Aside from cartoons, he was frequently tasked by the government in invitation to join the New Society Movement as a filmmaker to direct propaganda films for the Marcos administration, including Da Real Makoy (1977) and Tadhana (1978), at the time which was collaborated with close friend and producing partner Imee Marcos.
+He was also an animation and sound director in the Philippine media, and a screenwriter of films and television adaptations of Tisoy.